sghanta25/dravida-language-detector/README.md

-# dravida-language-detector
-# drāviḍa – South Indian Language Detector 🌍🗣️
+🪷 drāviḍa – South Indian Language Detector 🌍🗣️
-# drāviḍa 🪷

-**drāviḍa** is a minimalist, web-based language detection tool that celebrates the richness of South India's linguistic heritage.
-Built using **FastText**, **Flask**, and **pyttsx3**, it detects the spoken language from user input—be it **Tamil**, **Telugu**, **Kannada**, or **Malayalam**—and provides immediate audio feedback in the identified language.
+drāviḍa is a minimalist, web-based AI tool that celebrates the richness of South India's linguistic heritage.
+Built using FastText, Flask, and a clean front-end, it detects which South Indian language—Tamil, Telugu, Kannada, or Malayalam—is being used when written in transliterated Latin script (e.g., naan unnai virumburen).

+Rather than relying on native script or speech, drāviḍa understands the spoken rhythm in written form, making it accessible to a wider audience who may speak but not read these languages.

+🔍 Core Features
+🧠 Transliterated Text Language Detection
+Detects South Indian languages written in English script using FastText models trained on transliterated datasets.

+✨ Minimal, Culturally Themed UI
-The user interface is elegantly themed with a calming **powder blue** palette, accompanied by floating words in detected scripts, offering an intuitive and immersive experience.
+Soft powder blue layout with floating word animations inspired by South Indian scripts, creating an intuitive and immersive experience.

----

-## 🔍 Core Features

-- 🎙️ **Real-Time Speech Recognition**
-  Captures and transcribes user speech using the Web Speech API.

-- 🧠 **Language Detection**
-  Uses `langdetect` or optionally `FastText` for accurate identification of South Indian languages.

-- 🗣 **Voice Feedback**
-  Converts the detected language into spoken feedback using `pyttsx3`.

-- 🌐 **Translation Support** *(optional)*
-  Offers translation of spoken text using the `googletrans` library.

-- ✨ **Clean UI with Animation**
-  Floating language tags animate in a soft blue-themed layout.

----
+📜 Lightweight & Fast
+Simple Flask back-end with snappy response time for smooth user interaction.

-## 🧰 Tech Stack
+🧰 Tech Stack

-- **Python 3.11+**
-- **Flask**
-- **FastText** (or `langdetect` fallback)
-- **pyttsx3**
-- **googletrans**
+Python 3.11+
+Flask
+FastText (custom or pre-trained models)
-- **HTML / CSS / JavaScript**
+HTML / CSS / JavaScript

----
-🎯 Vision

-drāviḍa is more than a tool—it's a tribute to the living legacy of South Indian languages.
-In the future, we aim to:
+Optional: pyttsx3 or TTS module (for future vocalization) 🎯 Vision drāviḍa is more than a tool — it’s a digital tribute to the spoken soul of South India.

-Enhance recognition for mixed-language inputs.
-Support more languages and dialects.
-Add real-time subtitle generation.
-Integrate cultural learning or LLM-based contextual understanding.
----
-🌸 Inspired By
+Future goals include:

+🔤 Better handling of code-mixed and ambiguous inputs 🗣️ Optional voice synthesis in native accents
+🧠 LLM integration for dialect insights or cultural context 📺 Real-time subtitle generation for transliterated videos 🌸 Inspired By
-The name drāviḍa honors the shared linguistic and cultural threads that bind the southern states of India.
-This project seeks to bridge heritage with modern AI in an accessible and meaningful way.
+The name drāviḍa honors the deep linguistic and cultural threads that unite the southern states of India.
+This project bridges cultural heritage and modern AI, offering a small yet meaningful step toward inclusive technology for multilingual communities.